INTERVIEW BY MARKO SYRJÄLÄ

 But you do see that he certainly had a role creating KISS?

-The KISS thing didn’t work out at first, but you then worked with many interesting artists in the future.
+The KISS thing didn’t work out at first, but you then worked with many exciting artists in the future.
 One of them was Michael Wendroff.
-Tell us something more about him because he is not too well known artist in here.
+Tell us something more about him because he is not a too well-known artist in here.

 Wasn’t that Bruce’s first recording ever?

 My next question is about your work with Lou Reed.
-He’s been in headlines lately, you know, for certain reasons and…
+He’s been in headlines lately, you know, for specific reasons and…

 Well, that Metallica reason, that’s a good reason.

-You worked with him in late 70’s for the CONEY ISLAND BAY album.
-How that thing came about back then and how was he to work with?
+You worked with him in the late ’70s for the CONEY ISLAND BAY album.
+How that thing came about back then, and how was he to work with?

 That sounds really interesting method to make a record.
 [Laughs]